Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "Sorry!" he squeaked, acutely aware that he was still figuring out their contradictory mess of a language.
 "I didn't mean you make jump."
 He thought about this, then realised he'd defaulted to Gaoian syntax "To make you jump." he corrected.

-The girl---and she was still just barely a cub, he knew enough about humans nowadays to spot that much---relaxed, and smiled, setting his skin crawling at the sight of those sturdy teeth.
+The girl - and she was still just barely a cub, he knew enough about humans nowadays to spot that much - relaxed, and smiled, setting his skin crawling at the sight of those sturdy teeth.
 "It's okay." she said.
 "Hey, I've...never met a non-human before."

 "...Well then.
 Hello.
 I may come in?"